-Misadventure Form - Declined or not submitted
+2. Misadventure Form - Declined or not submitted.

 3. Teacher writes and sends home Preliminary (Yr 11) or HSC (Yr 12) N Warning Letter.
 This letter states the work the student needs to complete to satisfy course requirements.
+The teacher and HT will support the student to complete the task.